Course program

 Exam mode

-The Biochemistry exam, which takes place at the end of the course, is oral although it implies the writing of chemical structures, graphs and schemes.
+The Biochemistry evaluation exam, held at the end of the course, is oral but also involves the writing of chemical structures, graphs, and diagrams.

-It consists of three phases lasting about 10 minutes each.
-The three phases of the interrogation concern the parts of the program: the biological macromolecules, the biochemical methodologies and the metabolism.
+It is divided into three phases, each lasting about 10 minutes, which carry equal weight in the overall assessment.
+The three phases of the oral exam cover the following parts of the syllabus: biological macromolecules, biochemical methodologies, and metabolism.

 Bibliography